jspsych/jsPsych/docs/overview/experiment-options.md

 ## Override 'safe mode' when running experiments offline

 By default, jsPsych switches to a 'safe mode' when it detects that the webpage is running offline (via the `file://` protocol) in order to prevent certain errors.
 Specifically, in safe mode, HTML5 audio is used to play audio files (even when `use_webaudio` has been explicitly set to `true`) and video preloading is disabled (both automatic and manual preloading).
-For more information, see the [Running Experiments](running-experiments.md) page.
+For more information, see the [Cross-origin requests (CORS) and safe mode](running-experiments.md#cross-origin-requests-cors-and-safe-mode) section on the Running Experiments page.

 It's possible to override this safe mode feature by setting the `override_safe_mode` parameter to `true` in `jsPsych.init`.
 This is something you might do if you've disabled certain security settings in your browser for testing purposes.
 This parameter has no effect when your experiment is running online (on a server), because it will be using the `http://` or `https://` protocol, which does not trigger safe mode.